Vorselon/5e-Homebrew-Death-Knight/Main.md

 ## Runic Empowerment
 Certain Runic abilities can be pushed to even greater levels of devastation.
 Whenever you use an ability with Runic Empowerment in its description, you can spend a corresponding number of extra Runic Power points to enhance the ability's effects even further.
+If there are multiple options for empowering an ability, you can only choose one per use of the ability.

 ## Empowerment Limit
 Due to the potency of Runic Power, you are only able to expend a limited amount of Runic Power on Runic Empowerment.
 This limit is based on your Death Knight level, as shown in the Empowerment Limit column.